Duane-Wegner/Duane-Wegner/README.md

-# 👋 Hi, I’m Duane Wegner
+# 👋 Hi, I’m DEV Duane

 - 🇺🇸 Veteran (25B) & problem solver with military precision | CS student - SNHU '25
 - 👀 Interested in front-end web development with a future in full-stack.